jhuma20/Books4uAPP/README.md

 ### Prerequisites
 Ensure you have the following installed:
 - Node.js (>= 16.x)
-- PostgreSQL
+- MongoDB
 - Git
-- Tableau (for data analytics features)
+- Postman (for API testing)

 ### Steps
 1. **Clone the Repository:**